Learn about five different ways of adding an online booking system to your website and the advantages and disadvantages of each of them.

 What Type of UX Designer Am I?

 You might have worked on a lot of different projects in the past.
 You might have had several job titles and you even might have been mislabeled by them.
-However, when you decide to design portfolios, it’s a time to take a step back and look at the bigger picture.
+However, when you decide to design portfolios, it’s time to take a step back and look at the bigger picture.

 Evaluate your skills, what you do, and how you do it.
 Uncover the patterns that are the foundation of your own way of problem-solving and build your UX designer identity.
 Then, of course, build your UI designer portfolio around that.